CauldronDevelopmentLLC/embedded-v8/gn/docs/language.md

 per the above design philosophy, if you need this kind of thing you're probably doing it wrong.

+The variable `sources` has a special rule: when assigning to it, a list of exclusion patterns is applied to it.
+This is designed to automatically filter out some types of files.
+See `gn help set_sources_assignment_filter` and `gn help label_pattern` for more.

 The full grammar for language nerds is available in `gn help grammar`.

 ### Strings